We often tell our candidates to tweak their resumes into a form that gives the essential information about them within 6 seconds.

 If you’re applying for a tech lead position, showing you have great relevant experience and a strong base education could be good enough to land you an interview.
 If you’re applying for a junior role and you still don’t have much hands-on experience, your education credentials along with side projects will help you here.

-If you don’t have years of experience, are changing career (or in our candidates’ case, the field of study), rather than a long summary about what you’ve previously done, write an objective that only states the essential: who you are and what you’re looking for.
+If you don’t have years of experience, are changing career the field of study, write an objective that only states the essential: who you are and what you’re looking for.
 For example:

 Experience is the primary evidence that you’ve got what it takes to be successful at a certain job.
-Listing past roles isn’t mainly about showing you were employed in the past years, but instead about summarizing what you were specifically doing and how it has contributed to who you are today and your professional skills.
-Still, remember that your first goal is to make your resume easy to skim, so keep it on point.
+Listing past roles isn’t mainly about showing you were employed in the past years.
+It’s about summarizing what you were specifically doing and how it has contributed to who you are today.
+Again, remember that your first goal is to make your resume easy to skim, so keep it on point.

 Employers care more about the experience than education.